arthur-barbosa18/image_data/README.md

-# Rails Project extract data from image
+# Rails Project Extract Data From Image

 It's based on Rails 5 and Ruby 2.5.1